 iTunes Match is a service from Apple that allows you to keep a cloud-based music collection for $25 per year.
 With an iTunes Match subscription, iTunes matches your library, uploads any unmatched tracks, and makes your music available on multiple devices through the iCloud Music Library.
 If you have low-quality tracks, iTunes Match "upgrades" them, allowing you to download 256 kbps AAC files without DRM.

 Part 2.
 The Relationship Between Apple Music and iTunes Match

 If you have both iTunes Match subscription and Apple Music subscription, you may feel confused.
-They look like a same thing!
+They look like the same thing!
 You are partially right.
-On December, 2016, Apple has quietly made a change to its Apple Music Membership FAQ, explaining that Apple Music includes all the benefits of iTunes Match to make all of your music available on all of your devices.
+On December 2016, Apple has quietly made a change to its Apple Music Membership FAQ, explaining that Apple Music includes all the benefits of iTunes Match to make all of your music available on all of your devices.

 But for the real relationship between Apple Music and iTunes Match, I think you need to know a word called "iCloud Music Library".
 Actually, Apple is no longer using the name "iTunes Match," at least within iTunes. iTunes Match is now part of the iCloud Music Library, which includes the following:

 • Purchased tracks (previously called iTunes in the Cloud)